 Institute of Technical Education (ITE) equips students with technical knowledge and skills relevant to industries.
 There are 3 mega-campuses with different niche areas, offering more than 90 full-time courses designed to meet industry needs.
 Nitec stands for 'National Institute of Technical Education Certificate'.
 Different Nitec courses allow progression to different Higher Nitec, Polytechnic Diploma and Work-Study Diploma courses.
 About 20% of students progress from ITE to polytechnics, and there is a possibility to progress from Higher Nitec directly to Year 2 studies in polytechnic.
-Refer to www.ite.edu.sq for more details.
+Refer to www.ite.edu.sg for more details.

-Progression from Nitec to Higher Nitec and Diploma Courses
+Progression from Higher Nitec to Diploma Courses